bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 2: 00:25:58

-So the challenge- Not really, because you have this one extra calculation per block, per transaction that we talked about.
+Not really, because you have this one extra calculation per block, per transaction that we talked about.
-But if you're doing this on behalf of a million people, now for every block, you have 10, 000 transactions in the block, plus a million checks.
+But if you're doing this on behalf of a million people, now for every block, you have 10,000 transactions in the block, plus a million checks.
 So that does not scale very well at all for this way of doing whatever you want to call it.

 Speaker 3: 00:26:19